xzwthu/GASNet/readme.md

 by nucleic acid testing, and 1,031 healthy CT volumes come from the routine physical examination.

-We trained GASNet based on Dataset-E and one voxel-level labeled sample from Dataset-A and test the performance on the rest of the three public dataset with lesion annotations.
+We trained GASNet based on Dataset-E and one voxel-level labeled sample from Dataset-A and test the performance on the rest of the three public dataset with lesion annotation.
 We then replaced the Dataset-E with Dataset-D as our volume-level annotation dataset and finetuned the model.
 The Dice scores of these two trained models are shown below:
 |                 | Dataset-A_sub1 | Dataset-A_sub2 | Dataset-B    | Dataset-C    |
 | --------------- | -------------- | -------------- | ------------ | ------------ |
 | GASNet          | 76.7±6.1(%)   | 63.2±19.4(%)  | 60.2±23.4(%) | 54.2±22.4(%) |
 | GASNet_finetune | -              | -              | 59.7±18.5(%) | 58.9±24.4(%) |

-For detailed results of our experiments and comparison between GASNet and other existing methods on COVID-19 lesion segmentation, pleas refer to our paper.
+For detailed results of our experiments and comparison between GASNet and other existing methods on COVID-19 lesion segmentation, please refer to our paper.
 ![vis2](./pics/vis2.png)